 Send us your photos, too, of the newly installed phantom dash!
 Of course, we hope that everything from ordering and shipping time to your new Chevy billet dash installation went exceedingly well.

 We’re vehicle owners, also looking for worthy Chevy truck parts.
 We decided to put our skills to the task of creating the best parts available.
-Our mission is to provide the products that dedicated restoration practitioners need.
+LS Fab’s mission is to provide the products that dedicated restoration practitioners need.
 Our customers concur.

 Tim Johnson, a verified owner, added one more to a list of five-star reviews:

 “Kris and the people at LS fab cannot be any easier to work with.
 I had a special request on some door panels, and they came through spectacularly!!!
 I have now purchased the dash (which they again did a custom engraving for me), the door panels, and Kris is going out of his way for a new special project for me.
 The product they produce is second to none.
 Unbelievable service and quality.
 I’m a customer for life.”

 David Cormier said:

 “The LS Fab guys are awesome, and this dash is just one example of why. … I just installed my Billet Dash, and it is easily my favorite piece on the truck so far.
 The fit is perfect, and the look is absolutely insane. …These pieces are jaw-dropping out of the box, and installation is a breeze.
 Just leave the middle dash piece loose until your glove box door is mounted to make sure they line up and then tighten away.
 Great job guys, and great piece!”

 The 1947-1953 Chevy/GM Advance Design truck is an enduring classic that’s finding a new life on the modern road using billet-crafted custom parts that merit their incorporation.
 We’re here to provide a much-needed alternative to the standard mass-production material out there that’s nothing if not a disappointment.
 We are here to make things happen.